qrzn23/min/wip/magick/content.md

 *Q.* How can I obtain further knowledge and experience of this?

-*A.* The A.'.A.'. is an organization whose heads have obtained by personal experience to the summit of this science.
+*A.* The A∴A∴ is an organization whose heads have obtained by personal experience to the summit of this science.
 They have founded a system by which every one can equally attain, and that with an ease and speed which was previously impossible.
 The first grade in Their system is that of

 <div class="centered-small-caps">Student.</div>